Kinetic Solar Energy

 - Next generation lithium-ion battery storage.
 Facilitated by advances in battery technology.

 - The support of a stable and well ordered society: As a local energy resource, the wind has a poor future because of its unpredictability.
-Effective use requires regional, state, and national support for:
+But the wind is always blowing somewhere.
+Effective use of its energy requires regional, state, and national support for:

 - Widespread integration of grids: Averaged over large areas, wind power becomes less intermittent.
 Thus, electric grids capable of moving power over large regions would facilitate its effective use.